dieselfox1/fincommerce/packages/php/email-editor/writing-tests.md

    - Test edge cases and error conditions

 4. **Mocking**:
-   - Use WordPress test utilities
+   - Use finpress test utilities
    - Mock external dependencies
    - Use test doubles when appropriate
    - Keep mocks simple and focused